 Combining this with Assumption~\ref{ID}, we obtain

 Using \eqref{CPE.eq15}, we see

 \enddemo

-By this lemma, the boundedness of $\wE_p^n(f_n)$ gives a kind of equi-continuity to the family $\{f_n\}_{n \ge 1}$ and hence analogue of Ascoli-Arzel{\`a} theorem, which we present in Appendix~\ref{APP1}, shows the existence of the uniform limit as follows.
+By this lemma, the boundedness of $\wE_p^n(f_n)$ gives a kind of equi-continuity to the family $\{f_n\}_{n \ge 1}$ and hence an analogue of Arzel{\`a}-Ascoli theorem, which we present in Appendix~\ref{APP1}, shows the existence of a uniform limit as follows.

 \lemma Suppose that Assumption~\ref{ID} holds.
 Define $\tau = \frac{\log{\a}}{\log r}$.
 Let $f_n \in \ell(T_n)$ for any $n \ge 1$.
 If

 then there exist a subsequence $\{n_k\}_{k \ge 1}$ and $f \in C(K)$ such that $\{J_{n_k}f_{n_k}\}$ converges uniformly to $f$ as $k \to \infty$, $\wE_p^{n_k}(f_{n_k})$ is convergent as $k \to \infty$ and